benhutchinson/Chitter/README.md

 ##Week 4: Weekend Challenge : Databases

 This challenge consolidated our experience from the Bookmark Manager task.
 It involved a basic Twitter clone that allowed users to post messages to a public stream.
+The end app is hosted here on [Heroku](https://powerful-eyrie-5942.herokuapp.com/).

 ###Basic Functionality